TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/TryHackMe/Server-Side Attacks/Insecure Deserialisation/Best Practices.md

 ## Red Teamer / Pentester Perspective
 - **Codebase analysis**: Conduct a comprehensive review of the application's serialisation mechanisms.
 Identify potential points of deserialisation and serialisation throughout the codebase.
 - **Vulnerability identification**: Use static analysis tools to detect insecure deserialisation vulnerabilities.
 Look for improper input validation, insecure libraries, and outdated dependencies.
 - **Fuzzing and dynamic analysis**: Employ fuzzing techniques to generate invalid or unexpected input data.
-Use dynamic analysis tools to monitor the application's behaviour during runtime.
+Use dynamic analysis tools to monitor the application's behavior during runtime.
 - **Error handling assessment**: Evaluate how the application handles errors during deserialisation.
 Look for potential error messages or stack traces that reveal system details.

 ## Secure Coder Perspective